AlexOrlek/getNCBImetadata/README.md

 # Quick start

+The `-t` flag specifies whether `nucleotide` or	`biosample` accessions are provided in accessions.txt.<br>
+The `-e` flag should be your own email address; this is provided to NCBI so that they can monitor usage.<br>
+accessions.txt is a text file where the first column contains NCBI (nucleotide or biosample) accession ids.<br>

-Metadata can be retrieved by running the following code:
+Nucleotide metadata can be retrieved by running the following code:

 `getmetadata.py -a accessions.txt -t nucleotide -o outdir -e first.last@company.com`

-accessions.txt is a text file where the first column contains NCBI accession ids.
 Either Refseq or Genbank nucleotide accessions can be provided.
 Nucleotide accessions can be provided in either "accession" or "accession.version" format.<br>

-The `-t` flag specifies whether `nucleotide` or	`biosample` accessions are provided in accessions.txt.<br>
-The `-e` flag should be your own email address; this is provided to NCBI so that they can monitor usage.
+BioSample metadata can be retrieved by running the following code:

+`getmetadata.py -a accessions.txt -t biosample -o outdir -e first.last@company.com --biosampleattributes attributes.txt`

+The `--biosampleattributes` flag is optional.
+It is used to specify a path to a file containing harmonized attribute names in the first column.
+A full list of BioSample attribute harmonized names is provided [here](https://www.ncbi.nlm.nih.gov/biosample/docs/attributes/).
+The specified attributes will be retrieved, in addition to default retrieved fields (see [Output](#Output) for details).<br>

 # Output